-and through its City Mayor points Chief Executive Officer. suant to Council Ordinance No, and by MTS acting throu Dated this da of 2014.
-THE CITY OF SAN DIEGO SAN DIEGO METROPOLITAN TRANSIT SYSTEM Kevin Faulconer Mayor Paul C. Jablonski Chief Executive Officer WE HEREBY APP OVE the form of the foregoing Agreement.
+IN WITNESS TI and through its City its Chief Executive Mayor pursuant to Cou endment to the agreement is executed by the CITY acting by incil Ordinance No, and by MTS acting through Dated this day of 2014.
+THE CITY OF SAN DIEGO SAN DIEGO METROPOLITAN TRANSIT SYSTEM Kevin Faulconer Mayor Paul C. Jablonski Chief Executive Officer WE HER REBY APPROVE the for m of the foregoing Agreement.
 City Attorney Office of the General Counsel Date: Date: